Grammar of the Wave: Towards Explainable Multivariate Time Series Event Detection via Neuro-Symbolic VLM Agents: Introduction

-\begin{quote} During the \textbf{Buildup} event, the \textit{Volume} should remain stable across the entire phase.
-Simultaneously, the \textit{Pressure} should either recover slightly with the rate of change decreasing or bounce up quickly, and then reach a steady phase. \end{quote}
+\begin{quote} During the \textbf{Buildup} event, the \textit{Volume} should remain stable across the entire phase. \underline{Simultaneously}, the \textit{Pressure} should \underline{either} recover slightly with the rate of change decreasing \underline{or} bounce up quickly, \underline{and then} reach a steady phase. \end{quote}

-\tj{When humans describe such events, atomic morphological patterns (e.g. "\textit{Volume} remains stable", "\textit{pressure} recovers slightly") are defined, along with temporal-logic relations (e.g. "simultaneously", "and then") hierarchically forming the global pattern of the event type "buildup".
-Therefore, an explainable solution should not only map the global event to the time series interval correctly, but also map sub-patterns to their instances accurately, as evidence supporting the global decision that could easily be verified by humans.}
+This description is not a flat label.
+It defines atomic signal patterns, such as \textit{Volume remains stable} and \textit{Pressure recovers slightly}, and relates them through temporal-logic cues such as \textit{simultaneously}, \textit{either}, and \textit{and then}.
+Therefore, an explainable detector should not only predict the global event interval, but also ground its sub-patterns to concrete signal segments as verifiable evidence.

-\tj{To achieve the joint goal of accuracy and explainability, we introduce Event Logic Tree (ELT), a novel knowledge representation framework that translates unstructured event descriptions to tree structures.
-The tree structures faithfully model the temporal-logic relationships between atomic patterns, clearly demonstrating the hierarchy that constitutes the global event.
-Based on ELT, we create \textsc{SELA}, a neuro-symbolic VLM agent system for zero-shot K-TSED, comprising two types of agents: \textbf{Logic Analyst agents} construct ELT schema from the unstructured event description, and \textbf{Signal Inspector agents} incrementally locate and refine time series intervals guided by the ELT schema.
-In \textsc{SELA}, ELT plays the critical role in the system as the structured intermediate representation of the target event.
-It not only guides the agents' reasoning and behavior, but also provides well-organized clues that can easily be verified by human experts.}
+To address this challenge, we introduce \textbf{Event Logic Tree} (ELT), a knowledge representation framework that "translate" textual event descriptions into tree-structured temporal logic.
+ELT decomposes an event into atomic signal primitives and composes them through operators such as succession, synchronization, containment, and alternatives.
+Based on ELT, we build \textsc{SELA}, a neuro-symbolic agent system for zero-shot language-guided event detection.
+A \textit{Logic Analyst} parses the textual description into an ELT schema, while a \textit{Signal Inspector} grounds the schema in the observed time series by locating and refining event intervals.
+ELT serves as the central \textit{intermediate representation}: it guides the grounding process and produces an instantiated proof tree that can be inspected by human experts.

-\tj{To validate the effectiveness of our approach, we create the first K-TSED benchmark based on real-world time series data collected from the energy domain.
-The event descriptions and ground truth labels are created and verified by human experts.
-We demonstrate that our method significantly outperforms the previous inductive pattern recognition methods in low resource settings, and the existing deductive knowledge grounding solutions without ELT, approaching human-level performance.
-Through an ablation study, we also demonstrate the critical role of ELT in mitigating VLM's inherent hallucination problem.}

-\cw{Our contributions can be summarized as follows: (1) A new problem setting K-TSED.
-(2) Our solution: A knowledge representation framework with an implementation based on neural-symbolic VLM agents.
-(3) A new benchmark built from real-world time series data, with experiments showing the superiority of our method.}